HaxeExtension/extension-admob/README.md

 		// Note that if you decide to call enableTestingAds(), you must do that before calling INIT methods.
 		AdMob.enableTestingAds();

+		// If you want to get instertitial events (LOADING, LOADED, CLOSED, DISPLAYING, ETC), provide
+		// some callback function for this.
+		AdMob.onInterstitialEvent = onInterstitialEvent;

 		// then call init with Android and iOS banner IDs in the main method.
 		// parameters are (bannerId:String, interstitialId:String, gravityMode:GravityMode).
 		// if you don't have the bannerId and interstitialId, go to www.google.com/ads/admob to create them.